lby604903-alt/Engineering-Math-11424107-PingYen/Midterm.md

 ---

-## 3. Bringing the Model into a Solvable Form (Rewriting the Equation)
+## 3. Bringing the formula into a solvable form (Rewriting the Equation)

 To make the equation easier to solve, we rearrange it into a standard mathematical form: